DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService/README.md

 Change a code of the TryAuthenticate method in the custom authentication provider on the following code:

     private static bool TryAuthenticate(string userName, string password, out IPrincipal principal) {
         using(PermissionsProviderContext dbContext = new PermissionsProviderContext()) {
             if(dbContext.Users.Any(p => p.Name == userName && p.Password == password)) {
                 principal = new GenericPrincipal(new GenericIdentity(userName), new string[] { "Users" });
                 return true;
             }
             else {
                 principal = null;
                 return false;
             }
         }
     }

-- Initialize EFCoreDemoDbContext instance with permissions provider in the controller:
+- Initialize EFCoreDemoDbContext instance with permissions provider in the controller.
 When a request come in the controller, before approaching to an appropriate method, there must be the user authentication in the context of the current controller.
-For this, we will be use the GetPermissionsProvider static method of the PermissionsProviderContext class.
+For this, we will be use the GetPermissionsProvider static method of the PermissionsProviderContext class:

         private EFCoreDemoDbContext Context = new EFCoreDemoDbContext(PermissionsProviderContext.GetPermissionsProvider());